petrushchako/certification/AWSMastersCertification/Python/README.md

 - The continuous set of characters represented within quotation is called as String.
 Python allows for either pairs of single or double quotes.
 Python does not support a character type, these are treated as strings of length one
 - Python cannot differentiate between single and double quotes

+#### Tuple
+- Tuple consists of a number of values separated by comma(s).
+It is enclosed with parenthesis. i.e. `(1,2,3.15,'Python')`
+- Tuple can have objects of different data types, unlike Arrays in C.